 A Token Ring network is composed of a set of stations that are attached to a unidirectional ring.
 The basic principle of the Token Ring MAC algorithm is that two types of frames travel on the ring : tokens and data frames.
 When the Token Ring starts, one of the stations sends the token.
 The token is a small frame that represents the authorization to transmit data frames on the ring.
 To transmit a data frame on the ring, a station must first capture the token by removing it from the ring.
-As only one station can capture the token at a time, the station that owns the token can safely transmit a data frame on the ring without risking collisions.
-After having transmitted its frame, the station must remove it from the ring and resend the token so that other stations can transmit their own frames.
+As only one station can capture the token at a time, the station that owns the token can safely transmit a data frame on the ring and resend the token so that other stations can transmit their own frames.